 It’s tempting to describe Kurt Weisman as a hippie.
 He lives alone in a cabin without electricity near Putney, Vt.
 He works at a farm during the day and a co-op in the evenings.
 He prefers riding a bike to driving a car.
 In fact, once he showed up at a Boston gig and nonchalantly told his friend, Burlington-based musician Greg Davis, that he had ridden his bike — from Vermont.

-A few years ago, Weisman was also a member of Feathers, an eight-piece Brattleboro band that was part of the “freak-folk” or “New Weird America” groundswell that helped levitate Devendra Banhart into international fame.
+" target="_blank">Feathers, an eight-piece Brattleboro band that was part of the “freak-folk” or “New Weird America” groundswell that helped levitate Devendra Banhart into international fame.
 The mostly acoustic, utterly psychedelic Vermont collective even released an album on Banhart’s label, Gnomonsong, before the group, in Weisman’s words, “fizzled out.”

 “It was going to continue to be a really big obligation to be able to go on tours and to try to make another record,” says Weisman in a recent phone interview.

 To say Weisman is laid back is an understatement.
 Recently, he returned from a month of touring in Europe with friends Micah Blue Smaldone and Asa Irons.
 They played nearly 30 gigs in as many days.
 And yet, when asked if he plans to tour in the U.S. to support his new album, Orange, he pauses before responding.

 “Since the European tour, I’ve just been taking it easy,” he says in his high tenor.
 “I don’t know, man.
 I guess I might go on a tour.
 Maybe in the winter.”
 He sighs, then concedes, “I guess the answer is, I just don’t know.”